jerbaroo/bridge-sim/paper.md

 `Material` and `Vehicle`.
 Functionality provided by `bridge-sim` through this high-level API includes generation of finite element models based on a `Bridge` specification including mesh generation, traffic flow generation, settlement of piers and simulation of temperature effect.
+A more thorough description of functionality is provided in the list below.
 One of the generated models has been validated against sensor data collected from bridge 705 in Amsterdam, a plot comparing responses from linear simulation to static load tests (a truck parked on the bridge) is shown in \autoref{fig:val}.

+- **Model file generation** Generating a model file for OpenSees from a high-level description of geometry, material properties and boundary conditions.
+- **Pier Settlement** Linear simulation of settlement of piers by applying a displacement load to the central node of one or more supporting piers.
+- **Traffic Flow** Generation of a traffic flow based on a Poisson process and simulation of the response of the bridge to the traffic based on superposition of a number of one-time simulations.
+- **Temperature Load** Simulation of temperature effect based on linear thermal expansion $\Delta L = \alpha L \Delta T$.
+(Simulation inputs are verified.
+  Vertical translation simulation outputs are verified.
+Strain simulation outputs required further verification).
+- **Non-linear Simulation** A non-linear simulation can be triggered via a simulation flag.
+- **Time-dependent Simulation** The loads corresponding to a traffic flow can be written directly into a model file to run a simulation with multiple time steps, instead of generating the time series via superposition from linear simulations.
+- **Shrinkage**
+- **Graphics** Support for collecting and displaying simulation results including generation of time series animation e.g. \autoref{fig:val}.

 ![The top plot is a contour plot of vertical translation responses.
 The rectangles are vehicles on the bridge.
 One supporting pier has been settled by 1 mm.
 The bottom plot shows a time series of responses from a vertical translation sensor, position indicated in the top plot.\label{fig:time}](./data/animation.png)